 "Do I want to be a vet?
-That’s the question I asked myself a thousand times during the four years that I studied at Van Hall Larenstein.
+That’s the question I asked myself a thousand times during the four years that I studied at VHL University of Applied Sciences (VHL).
 But I never would have suspected how much I would grow to love cows."
-Marleen Middeldorp studied Animal Husbandry in Velp and specialised in Applied Animal Science.
+Marleen Middeldorp studied Animal Husbandry in Velp and specialised in Applied Animal Science (now Animals, Society and Business).
 At the moment she is doing her Master’s degree in Animal Science at Wageningen University.

 Dairy cows and dairy farming